Clearwater, Florida: Parks and recreation

 Moccasin Lake Nature Park is a 51 acre with a 5 acre owned and operated by the city.
 The preserve also features the Moccasin Lake Environmental Education Center, which offers environmental education classes, programs and camps.
 The Center features live rehabilitated birds of prey, reptiles, amphibians and aquatic wildlife.
 It opened in 1982.
 The City of Clearwater contains five pools: Ross Norton, North Greenwood, Morningside, the Long Center, and Clearwater Beach.
 Swim lessons are offered throughout the year to patrons, and the pools have both a recreation summer pool league and the Clearwater Aquatics Team.
 These pools have participated in the World's Largest Swim Lesson.

 Government

 The City of Clearwater is administered by a council-manager form of government, and the city manager serves as the chief executive and administrative officer of the city.

-The Clearwater City Council comprises the mayor and four council members, each of whom serves a four-year term.
+The Clearwater City Council includes the mayor and four council members, each of whom serves a four-year term.
 The council is responsible for setting policies and making decisions on local government issues including tax rates, annexations, property code variances and large contract awards.
 The city manager and city council are supported by the various city departments.